 What is Red Lentil Hummus?

-This lentil deliciousness is an excellent appetizer and is also lovely spread on a burger, mixed into a chicken salad, and if you thin it with extra virgin olive oil (just to the desired consistency), you’ve got a tasty, creamy salad dressing.
+- If you thin it with extra virgin olive oil (to the desired consistency), you’ve got a tasty, creamy salad dressing.

 Enjoy it any which way you’d like.